aaiiintt/aaiiintt.github.io/_posts/2022-09-02-sorry-dieter.md

   <source src="/images/dieter/test3.mmp4" type="video/mp4">
 </video>

 Things are going to get pretty wild on this front over the next few months and years.
-I think there's amazing potential for artists and tecnhologists to work together to create mind-blowing systems and tools and experiences.
+I think there's amazing potential for artists and technologists to work together to create mind-blowing systems and tools and experiences.
 But only if enough people from different background, interests and value systems are invited into the process.

 It may be the eternal stupid optimist in me, but the potential for artists to come together feeding into communal GANs.
-Systems that reward artists with franctional onoing ownership of percentages depending on how much of their DNA flows through the Neural Network.
+Systems that reward artists with fractional ongoing ownership of percentages depending on how much of their DNA flows through the Neural Network.

 Or some such nonsense.